 The Weldon House Hotel, a rectangular two-and-a-half-storey Classical Revival commercial building, stands on Cape Road in Dorchester.
 Constructed around 1840-1850 as a hotel, it later served as the Payzant and Card retail store before becoming the Dorchester Memorial Public Library.

-This historic hotel has been designated a Local Historic Place for its association with the development of the hotel industry in the area and for its architecture.
+This historic hotel has been designated a Local Historic Place due to its association with the development of the local hotel industry and its architectural significance.

-The Weldon House Hotel is recognized for its former use as a hotel.
-John Hickman, Jr. is credited with founding inn-keeping in Westmorland County circa 1825 at the “Corner” in Dorchester.
-The Corner has seen the development of the inn-keeping industry on the Corner from early inns to five-star hotels.
-Many members of John’s family went on to careers in inn-keeping.
-With her husband, William Weldon, and their sons, John’s daughter, Mary Hickman, operated several hotels in the Westmorland County, including the Weldon House Hotel in Dorchester.
-This hotel was described as having “a good bar”.
+The Weldon House Hotel is acknowledged for its previous role as a hotel.
+John Hickman Jr. is credited with founding inn-keeping in Westmorland County around 1825 at “The Corner” in Dorchester.
+This location has witnessed the growth of the inn-keeping industry, from early inns to five-star hotels.
+Several members of John’s family, including his daughter Mary Hickman, her husband William Weldon, and their sons, pursued careers in inn-keeping.
+They managed multiple hotels in Westmorland County, including the Weldon House Hotel in Dorchester, which was known for having “a good bar.”

 This post has already been read 1459 times!